The following is adapted from Meditation Not Medicine.

 Agitation, frustration, moodiness—we all experience negative emotions like these from time to time.
 However, does it ever feel like they’re happening a little too often… or much too often?

-If it feels like these emotions show up and control you, rather than you controlling them, you likely have fallen down the rabbit hole of overwhelming stress that so many Americans are stuck in.
+If it seems like these emotions show up and control you, rather than you controlling them, you likely have fallen down the rabbit hole of overwhelming stress that so many Americans are stuck in.
 Stress is a common problem with an uncommon solution—meditation.

 I’ve ridden that roller coaster of corporate mayhem while trying to manage happy, healthy family life.
 To make things more difficult, I was diagnosed with Multiple Sclerosis (MS), a condition that would have a physical and mental impact on the rest of my life.

-I am forever grateful to have discovered meditation as an effective way to treat the stress in my life and deal with the effects of my MS. If stress, chronic illness, or anything else is causing you to feel like you can’t manage your life properly if you feel like you deserve a better life (and you do), give this meditate process a try.
+I am forever grateful to have discovered meditation as an effective way to treat the stress in my life and deal with the effects of my MS. If stress, chronic illness, or anything else is causing you to feel like you can’t manage your life properly if you feel like you deserve a better life (and you do), give this meditation process a try.

 The Step-by-Step Meditate Process